 b.
 Click the Add (±) icon in the top right corner.

 The Add notification action screen will appear.

-- c.
-In the Action Name field, type a name to describe the action. - d.
-From the Type drop-down list, select one of the following actions: - E-mail: Sends an email message to the specified email address - Sound File: Plays the uploaded sound file - Message Box: Displays a message box when the event occurs - SNMP Trap: Sends an SNMP trap
+c.
+In the Action Name field, type a name to describe the action.

+- d.
+From the Type drop-down list, select one of the following actions: - E-mail: Sends an email message to the specified email address - Sound File: Plays the uploaded sound file - Message Box: Displays a message box when the event occurs - SNMP Trap: Sends an SNMP trap - Slack: Send a message to Slack - Microsoft Teams: Send a message to Microsoft Teams - e.
-- e.
 Provide additional information required for the action (if any). - f.
 Click Apply.